 Many artists treat their passion as a hobby and wonder why they are not making more sales.

 Too often artists focus most of their time and energy on creating art.
-Instead of trying to sell art.
+Instead of trying to sell art and make money.

 Leaving a gap when it comes to marketing, management, sales, and networking.

-I will take you through some simple steps so that you can decide for yourself if you are ready to be working as a full-time artist.
+I will take you through some simple steps so that you can decide for yourself if you are ready to work as a full-time artist.

 So discover with me how to give yourself a chance.
 What do you need to know to start working as a full-time artist?